ckoerner/Wikimedia-Commons-Vanity-Stats/README.md

 ## Development setup

 It's a python script.
 Any text editor should be fine to muck with it.

+I am trying to only use standard python modules to keep the requriements and ease of use low.

 ## Release History